SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ## Common Instructions

-Tested with Raspberry Pi OS Trixie (recommended), Buster and Bullseye on RPi4 B 2GB and 4GB.
+Tested with Raspberry Pi OS Trixie (recommended) on RPi4/5 and Bullseye on RPi4 (2GB).
 Works on RPi3 1GB and maybe even on RPi Zero 512GB if wake-word and display are disabled.

 ### 1) Install Raspberry Pi OS Lite